-Of course, if we intend to create a game simply for the amusement of ourself and our family, then making use of images we find on the internet, or adding our favourite music to the game isn't really a problem.
-However, should we wish to turn our game into a commercial product then we must make sure all aspects of the game are either copyright free, that we have permission from the copyright holder to use the material, or that the material is entirely of our own creation.
+Of course, if you intend to create a game simply for the amusement of yourself and your family, then making use of images you find on the internet, or adding your favourite music to the game isn't really a problem.
+However, should you wish to turn your game into a commercial product then you must make sure all aspects of the game are either copyright free, that you have permission from the copyright holder to use the material, or that the material is entirely of your own creation.

-Even if we created the photographs used in a game, we can still breach copyright.
-For example, we can't use someone's image in a commercial product without their approval.
-We can't even use some buildings!
-If we were to use images taken in a Disney park for example, we would probably have their lawyers on our doorstep before we had made our first 10 sales!
+Even if you created the photographs used in a game, you can still breach copyright.
+For example, you can't use someone's image in a commercial product without their approval.
+You can't even use some buildings!
+If you were to use images taken in a Disney park for example, you would probably have their lawyers on your doorstep before you had made your first 10 sales!

-Even if we record our own music, the melody itself may be copyrighted.
-Play and write our own music to be on the safe side.
+Even if you record your own music, the melody itself may be copyrighted.
+Play and write your own music to be on the safe side.

-We mustn't even borrow a one second sound effect without approval.
+You mustn't even borrow a one second sound effect without approval.